jy0205/LaVIT/README.md

 </table>

 ## Usage
 LaVIT can serve as a multi-modal generalist to perform both multi-modal comprehension and generation.
-Below, we provide some example.
-Only a few lines of codes are needed to use **LaVIT** for inference.
+Below, we provide some examples.
+Only a few lines of code are needed to use **LaVIT** for inference.
 We also provide the detailed examples in the jupyter notebooks: `understanding.ipynb` and `generation.ipynb`.
 You can refer them for learning how to interact with LaVIT.

 ### Multi-modal Understanding